 You can deploy internal applications to your mobile network by upload internal applications with local files in the Workspace ONE UEM console.

-- Select Local File and browse for the application file on your system.
+- Select Upload > Local File and browse for the application file on your system.
 Select the .dmg, .pkg, or .mpkg file to upload.

 - Upload the required application metadata file (.plist).